 ABOUT The IAA-USA

-IAA/AIAP (Europe) began in Paris in 1954.
-The objectives of IAA/AIAP are to stimulate international cooperation among artists of all countries, nations and peoples, and to improve the economic and social position of artists at the national and international levels as well as to defend their material and moral rights.
+AIAP-IAA (Europe) began in Paris in 1954.
+The objectives of AIAP-IAA are to stimulate international cooperation among artists of all countries, nations and peoples, and to improve the economic and social position of artists at the national and international levels as well as to defend their material and moral rights.

-IAA/USA National Chapter began in Los Angeles in 2016 and is officially accepted by IAA/AIAP(Europe).
-Nationally, Los Angeles-headquartered IAA/USA operates as the central entity governing all U.S. activities of the Association.
-We are in partnership with UNESCO and work hand-in-hand with IAA/AIAP (International Association of Art/ Association Internationale des Arts Plastiques) based in France.
+IAA-USA National Chapter began in Los Angeles in 2017 and is officially accepted by AIAP-IAA.
+Nationally, Los Angeles-headquartered IAA-USA operates as the central entity governing all U.S. activities of the Association.
+We are in partnership with UNESCO and work hand-in-hand with AIAP-IAA (International Association of Art/ Association Internationale des Arts Plastiques) based in France.

 Our Vision: